asif-sidd9768/mark1/README.md

 # mark1 (Do You Know Me?)

-### It has few basic questions related to me, you can answer and check if you know me or not?
+It has few basic questions related to me, you can answer then and check if **you know me or not**?